Sculptor and Visual Artist

 While stone carvings have the strongest connection for Stephen, he also loves to explore and experiment with the combination of different mediums.
 You will find stone, hydrostone, concrete, wood, glass, cold cast bronze, resin and pigments in these unique sculptures.

-Four years ago, Stephen combined a sand sculpture with a lifecast and recast the result in hydrostone.
+Five years ago, Stephen combined a sand sculpture with a lifecast and recast the result in hydrostone.
 This inspired the Mermaid series of hydrostone, pigments, bronze powder and acrylics.
 Since then, he has merged life casts and sculpture by adding to the life cast with other mediums, re-casting them together and carving the result.
 Some sculptures are transformed by their led lights.

 Paintings are still a passion for Stephen and he is exploring different mediums and techniques.
 He uses acrylics, mixed media, resin and cold cast bronze on canvas and board and carved hydrostone for his 2D works.